Elio Di Rupo

-Elio Di Rupo ([eljo di ʁupo]; born 18 July 1951) is a Belgian politician who has served as the minister-president of Wallonia since 2019.
-He is affiliated with the Socialist Party.
-Di Rupo previously served as the prime minister of Belgium from 6 December 2011 to 11 October 2014, heading the Di Rupo Government.
-He was the first francophone to hold the office since Paul Vanden Boeynants in 1979, and the country's first socialist prime minister since Edmond Leburton left office in 1974.
+Elio Di Rupo ([eljo di ʁupo]; born 18 July 1951) is a Belgian politician who served as the prime minister of Belgium from 2011 to 2014, heading the Di Rupo Government, and as minister-president of Wallonia for three non-consecutive terms between 1999 and 2024.
+He was the first francophone to hold the prime ministership since Paul Vanden Boeynants in 1979, and the country's first socialist prime minister since Edmond Leburton left office in 1974.
 Di Rupo was also Belgium's first prime minister of non-Belgian descent, and the world's second openly gay person and first openly gay man to be head of government in modern times.

 Background and early life

 Di Rupo was born in Morlanwelz, Wallonia, to Italian parents.
 His father was born in San Valentino in Abruzzo Citeriore.
 While Di Rupo was born in Belgium, his brothers and sisters were all born in Italy.
 When he was one year old, his father died in a car crash and his mother was unable to raise all seven children.
 Due to the poor financial state of his family, three of his brothers were raised in a nearby orphanage.

 When he was 12, he attended boarding school.
 Due to medical issues, Di Rupo had to re-do his first year of high school twice, but eventually excelled in science at the end of his high school years.
 This led him to pursue a degree in chemistry at the University of Mons, where he eventually obtained a PhD in Chemistry, after being a part-time lecturer at Leeds University as well.